sfstar/hass-victron/README.md

 - all available "slave" units are added as entities but not grouped into logical devices.
 - Read only, this integration doesn't (yet) provide write support for writeable registers.
 - Configuring the integration will be relatively slow if a discovery scan is required.
+- Only one instance of a unit type (multi, gavazzi grid meters) is currently supported (due to unique entity naming constrants)

 ## Currently planned improvements